jsom1/jsom1.github.io/_walkthroughs/OpenAdmin.md

 chmod 600 id_rsa
 ~~~~~~

 We can then check the permissions with *ls -al*.
 Even after changing the permissions, I couldn't make it work...
 I had an "error with libcrypto".
 After struggling for a while, I realized my mistake.
-As we see in the image above, we are in my session on Kali.
+As we see in the image above, I am in my session on Kali.
 Instead of doing it in jimmy's session, I did it here to avoid creating files on the shared box.
 But obviously, it won't work that way: the command has to be passed from jimmy's account, because he has the file with the keys.
+I connected back in jimmy's account, copied the key in a new file (*id_rsa*), modified the permissions with *chmod 600* and ran the command again:

 <div class="img_container">
 ![nmap]({{https://jsom1.github.io/}}/_images/htb_oa_flag1.png)
 </div>

+This time it works, and the passphrase is *bloodninjas*.
+Once logged in as joanna, the first thing I did was of course to get the user flag in the */home* directory.
+At this point, I started enumerating directories and files.
+I was a bit lost and had to look at the forum for hints.
+Let's have a look at what joanna can do:

 <div class="img_container">
 ![nmap]({{https://jsom1.github.io/}}/_images/htb_oa_perm.png)
 </div>

+We see that she can run nano as admin.
+We're now going to use something I didn't know about: **GTFOBins**.
+From the Github repo, "GTFOBins is a curated list of Unix binaries that can be exploited by an attacker to bypass local security restrictions.
+The project collects legitimate functions of Unix binaries that can be abused to ~~get the fuck~~ break out restricted shells, escalate or maintain elevated privileges, transfer files, spawn bind and reverse shells, and facilitate the other post-exploitation tasks".\\
+The following images show how we can exploit nano to escalate our privileges:

 <div class="img_container">
 ![nmap]({{https://jsom1.github.io/}}/_images/htb_oa_gtfo.png)